Baby Lemon Impossible Pies Recipe

 2. Topped with whipped cream

 A dollop of fresh whipped cream takes them from “snack” to “special occasion.”
-We love piling it on right before serving so it’s fluffy and beautiful.
+I love piling it on right before serving so it’s fluffy and beautiful.

 3. Paired with fresh berries

 Strawberries, raspberries, or blueberries are a natural match for lemon.
-We’ve served these pies with a side of mixed berries more times than we can count, and they’re always a hit.
+I’ve served these pies with a side of mixed berries more times than we can count, and they’re always a hit (it also makes those into their fitness not feel so bad…)

 4. With vanilla ice cream